Flexinovela 2025: What to do if your health prevents you from working

 Labour law

-If an employee loses the ability to do his or her current job for health reasons, this can have a significant impact on the employment relationship.
-Until May 2025, the procedure for termination of employment varied depending on whether the health limitation was due to a work-related injury, occupational disease or ordinary illness.
+If an employee loses the ability to do his or her current job for health reasons, for example as a result of an occupational disease, this can have a significant impact on the employment relationship.
+Until May 2025, the procedure for termination of employment differed depending on whether the health limitation was due to an accident at work, an occupational disease or a common illness.

 Three situations, one paragraph

 Loss of medical capacity can have different causes.
-Sometimes it is the result of an accident at work, sometimes it is an occupational disease or the threat of one – for example, if the employee has worked in a hazardous environment for a long time.
-In other cases, it is a medical condition unrelated to work, such as a chronic illness arising outside work.
+Sometimes it is the result of an accident at work, other times it is an occupational disease (e.g. carpal tunnel in clerical workers or fitters) or an occupational hazard – in such cases, the law grants specific compensation for occupational disease.
+In other cases, it is a health problem unrelated to work, such as a chronic illness arising outside work.

 All these situations are now treated uniformly and allow for dismissal under Section 52(d) of the Labour Code.
 However, this does not mean that the consequences for the employee will always be the same.